About Pervious Pavement: Commonly used for walkways, driveways, parking lots, and patios

 Installation Requirement: Must be installed by a licensed contractor

-Stormwater Rebate Application Form: Applicants should submit this application form(PDF, 4MB) and required documentation to the Watershed Protection Group before installing pervious pavement.
-Review instructions below prior to applying.
+We know you're eager to get started, but make sure to review these steps prior to applying.
+Applicants must submit their application form(PDF, 4MB) and required documentation to the Watershed Protection Group before installing pervious pavement.

 Frequently Asked Questions